untillpro/scm4j/scm4j-releaser/README.md

   - Has Status.
 See [branches-statuses.md](branches-statuses.md)
   - Can exist or be MISSING
   - Can be Completed, i.e. have BUILT or TAGGED status
+  - Can be Uncompleted, i.e. exists but have neither BUILT nor TAGGED status
+- Current Release Branch, CRB
+  - The Release Branch with last unbuilt version or Release Branch of current Develop version (if no unbuilt versions)
+  - Examples:
+    - Commit a feature, fork new version.
+      - Trunk has version 2.0-SNAPSHOT, Current Release Branch is Release/1.0
+      - Release/1.0 is still used although new features are commited to Dev Branch
+    - Build (and optinaly tag) Release/1.0
+      - CRB is Release/2.0 (MISSING for now)

 - Last Unbuilt Release Branch
   - Oldest Release Branch of last 2 versions which not TAGGED or BUILT or MISSING
   - Otherwise - current Release Branch